jpl12345/SC3000_assignment1/README.md

 ## About

-This repository contains code to implement and evaluate a Deep-Q Reinforcment Learning Agent to balance a pole on a cart, using the CartPole environment.
+This repository contains code to implement and evaluate a Deep-Q Reinforcement Learning Agent to balance a pole on a cart, using the CartPole environment.
 Detailed explanation of the code is included in the notebook as comments.

 ---